janpetzold/az305-learning/README.md

 - runs jobs with as many tasks as you have.
 - identifies failures, requeues work, and scales down the pool as work completes.

 Azure Container Instances are a fast and simple way to run a container on Azure.
 Scenarios for using Azure Container Instance include simple applications, task automation, and build jobs.
 A container group is a collection of containers that get scheduled on the same host machine.
 The containers in a container group share a lifecycle, resources, local network, and storage volumes.
+Container Instances are cheaper and simpler than AKS, AKS shall be used when service dicovery, automatic scaling, full orchestration is needed.

 The Azure Kubernetes Service (AKS) environment is enabled with many features, such as automated updates, self-healing, and easy scaling.
 AKS supports two auto cluster scaling options:
 - horizontal pod autoscaler watches the resource demand of pods and increases pods to meet demand based on CPU utilization (pod level)